Last January, I committed to 365 consecutive days of practice.

 The lessons I learned within 2017 have been profound, so much so that I’ll likely be adding to this set of reflections for weeks and maybe months to come, and I’m already planning a future post about the benefits of using SPM.
 But in the meantime, I have an appointment to keep: I am overdue for some Schlossberg.

-** “Pop tones” are the snippets of sound that come out of a trumpet when you are barely tapping the notes at the softest possible volume.
-Thanks to David Hickman for coining the term.
+*** “Pop tones” are the snippets of sound that come out of a trumpet when you are barely tapping the notes at the softest possible volume.
+Thanks to David Hickman for coining the term; you can see a video demonstration here.